BS in Biology: Pre-Veterinary Medicine Emphasis

 Offered By: College of Natural Sciences

-The Bachelor of Science in Biology with an Emphasis in Pre-Veterinary Medicine degree at Grand Canyon University (GCU) is well-suited for students who aspire to go to veterinary school.
-This foundational pre-vet program prepares you for graduate study in veterinary medicine, animal sciences and other related degree programs.
+The Bachelor of Science in Biology with an Emphasis in Pre-Veterinary Medicine degree at Grand Canyon University is well-suited for students who aspire to go to veterinary school.
+This foundational pre-vet program is designed to help prepare you for graduate coursework in veterinary medicine, animal sciences and other related degree programs.

 Get More Information